miyako/4d-tips-meta-expression/README.md

 `cs.DataGenerator` is a user class that generates a set of random data in a specific range.

+> ![TIP]
+> in 20 R5 or later, you may want to make this class a singleton for efficiency.

 ## The `meta` function

 the meta function returns the style object based on the row number and selected status.